simplystats/simplystats.github.io/_posts/2017-01-18-data-prototyping-class.md

 Students in the class will select projects they are interested in during early March.
 We will let you know if your idea was selected for the program by mid-March.
 If you aren't selected you will have the opportunity to roll your submission over to our next round of prototyping.

-I'll be writing a separate post targeted at students, but if you are interested in being a data app prototyper, sign up here: http://jhudatascience.org/prototyping_students.html.
+I'll be writing a separate post targeted at students, but if you are interested in being a data app prototyper, sign up [here](http://jhudatascience.org/prototyping_students.html).